3 - Introduction to engagement

 Profile or sector “lower emitter or decarbonising”

-Profile or sector “very high emitter”
+Profile or sector “high emitter”

 Profile or sector “at risk”

-Governance related to the Stakeholder engagement steps
+Governance relating to the Stakeholder engagement stages

-Requirements related to the Stakeholder engagement steps
+Requirements relating to the Stakeholder engagement stages

 Stakeholder engagement: